-Dead Flat: flat as a tack, straight across the bar.
+Dead Flat: flat as a tack, across the width and breadth of the bar.
 Can cross with solo OC6

-Mild: clear pathway to ocean.
+Mild: while there may be swell in some areas of the bar, there is a clear, wide and safe pathway to the ocean.
 Can cross with solo OC6